Tibet under Qing rule: Regent

-From 1721 to 1727, Tibet was governed by Khangchenné, who led the Tibetan cabinet known as the Kashag.
-From 1728 to 1750, Tibet was a monarchy led by the princes or kings Polhané Sönam Topgyé and Gyurme Namgyal.
+From 1721 to 1727, Tibet was governed by Khangchenné, who led the Tibetan cabinet known as the Kashag under close supervision of the Chinese garrison commander stationed in Lhasa.
+From 1728 to 1750, Tibet was a monarchy led by the princes or kings Polhané Sönam Topgyé and Gyurme Namgyal under the supervision of the Qing ambans.
 The regents of Tibet after 1727 were recognized by the Chinese as wang (prince) but as "king" by European missionaries.
 Both Polhané and Gyurme were de facto rulers of Tibet who exercised power in their own name and authority without reference to the Dalai Lama.
 Their post was hereditary.
 The Kashag was merely an executive organ and provincial administration was controlled by the nominees of the rulers.
 Compulsory transport service was a monopoly of the regent.
-Qing supervision was nominal and restricted only to external relations.
 After 1750, the hereditary office was abolished, and regents (gyeltsap) became temporary offices again.
-They managed the government before the Dalai Lama reached the age of majority in his 18th year.
+They were appointed to oversee the government, under the supervision of the ambans, before the Dalai Lama reached the age of majority in his 18th year.